miziomon/awesome-wordpress/README.md

 * [WP Rollback](https://wordpress.org/plugins/wp-rollback/screenshots/) - Rollback (or forward) any WordPress.org plugin or theme like a boss.
 * [Members](https://wordpress.org/plugins/members/) - Members is a plugin that extends your control over your blog.
 It's a user, role, and content management plugin that was created to make WordPress a more powerful CMS.
 The foundation of the plugin is its extensive role and capability management system.
 This is the backbone of all the current features and planned future features.
-* [GitHub Updater] (https://github.com/afragen/github-updater) - A simple plugin to enable automatic updates to your GitHub, Bitbucket, or GitLab hosted WordPress plugins and themes.
+* [GitHub Updater](https://github.com/afragen/github-updater) - A simple plugin to enable automatic updates to your GitHub, Bitbucket, or GitLab hosted WordPress plugins and themes.
 It also allows for the remote installation of plugins or themes.
-* [Rewrite Rules Inspector] (https://wordpress.org/plugins/rewrite-rules-inspector/) - A straightforward WordPress admin tool for inspecting your rewrite rules.
+* [Rewrite Rules Inspector](https://wordpress.org/plugins/rewrite-rules-inspector/) - A straightforward WordPress admin tool for inspecting your rewrite rules.
 View a listing of all your rewrite rules, see which rewrite rules match a given URL (and the priorites they match in), or filter by different sources of rewrite rules.
 Perform a soft flush of your rewrite rules to regenerate them.
+* [Theme Check](https://wordpress.org/plugins/theme-check/) - he theme check plugin is an easy way to test your theme and make sure it's up to spec with the latest theme review standards.
+With it, you can run all the same automated testing tools on your theme that WordPress.org uses for theme submissions.
+* [CMB2](https://wordpress.org/plugins/cmb2/) - CMB2 is a metabox, custom fields, and forms library for WordPress that will blow your mind.

+#### Generators

+* [GenerateWP](http://generatewp.com/) - The easiest and the fastest way to create custom and high quality code for your WordPress project using the latest WordPress coding standards and API's.
+* [FakerPress](https://wordpress.org/plugins/fakerpress/) - FakerPress is a clean way to generate fake and dummy content to your WordPress, great for developers who need testing

 #### Media Gallery
 *Images e media *